mdeguzis/documents/reprepro/setting-up-reprepro.md

 This document details how to setup reprepro from a basic standpoint.
 It also details certain things I believe to be helpful in my experiecnes with packaging thus far.

+# Important
+Please bookmark and try to read/parse the [man page](https://mirrorer.alioth.debian.org/reprepro.1.html) for this software.

 # Important areas of reprepro
 ***